mak-azad/perfminer/README.md

 ```

 #### 2.2 Deploy ML Model
-Extract PerfAnnotator-mini model to all worker nodes:
+Copy model to master and then set ARCHIVE_PATH, Extract PerfAnnotator-mini model to all worker nodes:

 ```bash
 # Extract perfannotator model from NFS to all nodes